MASTER OF ARTS IN CRIMINAL JUSTICE

 Our Online Master of Arts in Criminal Justice

 The field of criminal justice is changing.
-Technological advancements coupled with contemporary world events have created an ever-increasing need for criminal justice professionals who have insight into the sociological, legal, theoretical, and practical arenas of law enforcement.
+Technological advancements coupled with world events have created an ever-increasing need for criminal justice professionals who have insight into the sociological, legal, theoretical, and practical arenas of law enforcement.

 At Meredith, you’ll benefit from our strong reputation in criminology and sociology, our connections with professionals on every level, and our deep commitment to improving the lives of others.
 All classes are offered online, allowing you to continue working full-time while earning your degree.